 - 3 tsp coconut oil

-- 10 drops essential oil of your choice (bergamot, bois-de-rose, patchouli, lemon, etc.)
+- 10 drops essential oil of your choice (bergamot, cypress, palma rosa, vetiver, etc.)

 - 1 tsp beeswax pellets